|Release Date:||March 23, 1979|

 This concise follow-up to Van Halen’s self-titled debut appeared just 13 months after their first album.
-Recorded in three weeks and released in 1979, the band’s second album is a hard rock tour de force spotlighting the band’s stellar musicianship and the up-front wizardry of guitar genius Eddie Van Halen and lead vocalist David Lee Roth.
+Recorded in three weeks and released on March 23rd, 1979, the band’s second album is a hard rock tour de force spotlighting the band’s stellar musicianship and the up-front wizardry of guitar genius Eddie Van Halen and lead vocalist David Lee Roth.

 The production plan for Van Halen’s second album was simple: If at first you succeed wildly, retrace your steps and try, try again.
 The band returned to Studio 1 at Sunset Sound Recorders on December 10, 1978, within a week of completing its first world tour.
 Eddie was stressed out trying to bring the band down from full party mode.
 “I was trying to wake the guys up,” he said, “saying `Hey guys, we’ve got to chill out a little bit, because we’ve got another record to do’”

 Within a week the album was nearly finished–despite the success of the first record, their label allegedly gave them a smaller recording budget the second time around.
 Many of the tracks used were first takes.
 Though Eddie publicly mentioned his desire to bring electronic synthesizers into the mix, no such drastic changes were made.
 If anything, the songs were more focused, pointed rockers–probably because the more dynamic songs had been cherry-picked into service for Van Halen.